omkarcloud/botasaurus/README.md

 </p>

-## Botasaurus has released a new version, causing previous Botasaurus scrapers to break.
-If you have come here because you have been affected, then simply set the Botasaurus version to 4.0.14 to use the old version of Botasaurus by running `python -m pip install botasaurus==4.0.14`.

 ## 🐿️ Botasaurus In a Nutshell

 How wonderful that of all the web scraping tools out there, you chose to learn about Botasaurus.
 Congratulations!